-If verification of a reportable change is needed from the recipient, DOM-307 will be issued to provide written notice of the required information and due date.
-DOM-309 will be issued, when applicable, to ABD recipients.
+If verification of a reportable change is needed from the recipient, DOM-307 will be issued with a 30 day deadline to provide written notice of the required information and due date.
 Action is taken on changes as follows:

-Reported changes with the likelihood that eligibility will be adversely affected require development, which may mean a request for additional information is needed.
+• Reported changes with the likelihood that eligibility will be adversely affected require development, which may mean a request for additional information is needed.
 Failure by the MAGI head of household or ABD recipient or representative to respond to needed information will result in termination of eligibility for any adult(s) affected by the change.
 Changes can include, but are not limited to, the report of a marriage with additional household income to consider, a new job for a household member or any type of change indicating an additional source of income.